 Provide a full night’s entertainment by throwing in a movie after dinner.
 Add delicious popcorn and make more money by offering drinks and dessert during the movie.

 Alternatively, partner with a cinema and either hold dinner at the cinema or get the cinema to run the movie at your restaurant.

 Image Credit: VCStar

-For instance, put out a table of pizza making ingredients, give each guest an apron and gloves, and then get them to build their own pizzas.
+For instance, put out a table of pizza-making ingredients, give each guest an apron and gloves, and then get them to build their pizzas or burger.

 Once the meal is built, it gets handed over for cooking.

 Image Credit: Dineinvb

 An arcade evening is one of the simplest events to set up because all that’s needed is for you to hire arcade machines and place them in a good location on the evening.

 How about trying something different, like a combo package?
 Not just with food, but with other services or products.

 For example, offer car washes while guests have lunch, or a play area for kids so parents get to eat in peace.